Nikola-Ver/Video-recording/README.md

 After installing ImageMagick, you can also use it as a GIF editor.

-Then move the Video-recording folder to a place convenient for you (well, or see below how to autoload the program), and then run the Video-recording program (Video-recording.exe).
+Then install the program itself.
 Before using the program, set the screen scale to 100%.

 ### Installing autorun